-In response to the national guidance issued regarding coronavirus (COVID-19), over the last few months, our staff have worked extremely hard to provide the majority of outpatient appointments virtually (not face-to-face), with telephone and video clinics for our patients.
+In response to the national guidance issued regarding coronavirus (COVID-19) in recent months, our staff have worked extremely hard to provide the majority of outpatient appointments virtually (not face-to-face), with telephone and video clinics for patients.

 All urgent face-to-face appointments, treatment and procedures have continued during this time.

 We have transformed the way we provide care to ensure the safety of our patients and staff.

 We have recommenced and continue to provide face-to-face appointments across all specialities that cannot be carried out virtually – a thorough checklist and assessment process is in place to identify which patients these appointments are suitable for.

 All patients are asked a series of questions to indicate if they have symptoms of coronavirus (COVID-19) on arrival.
 Additionally, we are following all social distancing guidance.
 This means that waiting room access is controlled with protective screens at many reception points.
 Services which have previously been accessed on a ‘walk-in’ basis have been replaced by more ‘appointment based’ services, with single appointment times and social distancing in the waiting areas.
 Patients will receive temperature checks when attending for all face-to-face appointments in the outpatients’ department.

 Staff and patients, where appropriate, across all services are wearing personal protective equipment (PPE).
 This includes face coverings for those coming to hospital, in line with national guidance.
 Patients are asked to bring a face mask or covering with them when attending hospital.